p-misner/VirtualRealityDrivingSim/Weather/README.md

 Feel free to play around with other settings, as many interesting effects can be created beyond those mentioned here.

 ### Trigger a Particle System
 As mentioned above, the particle system is set to automatically start running when the scene is played.
 To trigger a particle system later in the scene, one method is shown below, by making the particle system of a 3D object which can then be activated.
 This method is designed to trigger the particle system with a collision.
+The StartFog.cs script can be used to start the fog and the StopFog.cs can be used to stop the fog.

 1. Create desired particle system as above.

 2. Add a cube to the scene (`GameObject > 3D object > cube`).
 This will be the trigger for the particle system, so name as appropriate and position where you want the fog to be triggered from (eg. in the path of the car so when the car reaches a certain point, the fog starts).

-3. Attach the StartFog.cs script to the fog trigger and drag the fog particle system into the `Fog` box under the script.
+3. Attach the appropriate script to the fog trigger and drag the fog particle system into the `Fog` box under the script.

 4. Uncheck the `Play On Awake` setting under the Fog Particle System, as described above.